 Web Push Notifications

 If you enable web push notifications in your browser, a service of that particular browser will be used to provide this feature.
 For sending push messages, only anonymous or pseudonymous data is transmitted.
 You can object to the receipt of notifications at any time through the settings of your browser.
-For information about opting out of web push notifications for each browser, see Google Chrome, Mozilla Firefox, Apple Safari & Opera.
+For information about opting out of web push notifications for each browser, see Google Chrome, Mozilla Firefox, Microsoft Edge & Opera.

 We process personally identifiable information about you for the purpose of your application for employment, to the extent necessary for the decision to establish employment with us.
 The legal basis is § 26 para.
 1 in conjunction with para.
 8 sent.
 2 BDSG.

 Furthermore, we may process personal data about you, as far as this is required to defend against asserted legal claims from the application process against us.
 The legal basis is Article 6 (1) (f) GDPR, for example, the legitimate interest is a burden of proof in proceedings under the General Equal Treatment Act (AGG).